In Esther Forbes's Johnny Tremain, 1944 Newbery Medal winner and another favorite middle-school reading assignment, Rab dies at the end.

 1993's winner, Missing May: The titular character, the narrator's Aunt and adoptive mother, dies very early in the book, the coming of age story focuses on the narrator and her uncle dealing with their grief.
 Later, the narrator fears her uncle has lost the will to live from the disappointment, only to quickly snap out of it for her sake.

 The Giver (1994) involves the twelve-year-old protagonist, Jonas, being forced to take on endless memories of war, pain and other assorted horrors, causing him to become only one of two people in his whole world to have feelings.
-Jonas' final "growing up" moment occurs when he learns, via a nonchalantly graphic video, just what happens when the smaller of a pair of twins is Released To Elsewhere.
+Jonas's final "growing up" moment occurs when he learns, via a nonchalantly graphic video, just what happens when the smaller of a pair of twins is Released to Elsewhere.
 And the ending is extremely ambiguous, giving the impression that Jonas and his toddler "brother" may very well have frozen to death.
-Recent Word Of God says that Jonas, at least, survived (and he has a cameo in the sequel); though it's possible the award committee assumed he died, or considered the ambiguous ending especially artsy.
+Recent Word of God says that Jonas, at least, survived (and he has a cameo in the sequel); though it's possible the award committee assumed he died, or considered the ambiguous ending especially artsy.

 In Sharon Creech's Walk Two Moons (Newbery Medal, 1995), this trope is played twice.
 First time it's subverted because the girl's mother has been dead the whole time, she's just in denial about it.
 Played straight when her Grandma dies though.